Pawan012003/Drone-Detection-Using-Computer-Vision/deploy/triton-inference-server/README.md

 # YOLOv7 on Triton Inference Server

-Instructions to deploy YOLOv7 as TensorRT engine to [Triton Inference Server](https://github.com/NVIDIA/triton-inference-server).

-Triton Inference Server takes care of model deployment with many out-of-the-box benefits, like a GRPC and HTTP interface, automatic scheduling on multiple GPUs, shared memory (even on GPU), dynamic server-side batching, health metrics and memory resource management.

-There are no additional dependencies needed to run this deployment, except a working docker daemon with GPU support.

 ## Export TensorRT

-See https://github.com/WongKinYiu/yolov7#export for more info.

 ```bash
 #install onnx-simplifier not listed in general yolov7 requirements.txt
 pip3 install onnx-simplifier